 This Flourless Raspberry Lemon Ricotta Cake came out of my oven today.
 A cheerful cake like this will elevate anyone's mood!
 And besides, who can resist fresh raspberries?

-It makes a delicious dessert!
-This keto raspberry ricotta cake is tender, it's moist and it has a subtle lemon flavour that complements the berries.
+- It makes a delicious dessert!
+This keto-friendly raspberry ricotta cake is tender, it's moist and it has a subtle lemon flavour that complements the berries.
 It slices beautifully and is delicious with or without a glaze or a dollop of whipped cream.

 🛒 Ingredients for Keto Raspberry Ricotta Cake

-ricotta cheese: whole milk ricotta adds flavour and gives the cake a light, spongy texture
+- ricotta cheese: whole milk ricotta adds flavour and gives the cake a light, spongy texture.
+For easy mixing, make sure it is at room temperature.

 - almond flour: superfine ground almond flour for a light texture.